expo/appjs24-workflows-workshop-lessons/01-dev-builds.md

 ```
 **TIP**: If Expo doesn't have a recommended version for a package, `expo install` will just install the latest with your project's package manager, so you can use `expo install` all the time.

-6. This time, we need to actually build the app, so run `npx run:ios` or `npx run:android`.
+6. This time, we need to actually build the app, so run `npx expo run:ios` or `npx expo run:android`.
 Eventually the app and the bundler will start after the build is complete.

 <!-- NOTE: we actually want them to set the gitignore in a later lesson -->